 Harvesting on state forest lands

 Minnesota state forests are open for all to enjoy.
 With 4.2 million acres to explore, there is plenty of opportunity to safely, sustainably and legally forage wild edibles and harvest forest products.
-There are some rules to keep in mind about what, how, and where you can collect.
+Keep these rules in mind about what, how, and where you can collect.

 No permit needed to collect: